microsoft/vscode/.github/ISSUE_TEMPLATE/test_plan_item.md

 about: Create a test plan item describing how to test a feature
 ---

-Refs: <!-- Refer to the issue that this issue is testing. -->
+Refs: <!-- Refer to the issue that this test plan item is testing. -->

 - [ ] Mac
 - [ ] Linux